goschtl/zope/Zope3/trunk/releases/Zope/README.txt

 Zope X3
 =======

-Welcome to the Zope X3 distribution!
+Welcome to the Zope 3 distribution!

-Zope X3 is the next major Zope release and has been written from scratch based on the latest software design patterns and the experiences of Zope 2.
-The "X" in the name stands for "experimental", since this release does not try to provide any backward-compatibility to Zope 2.
+Zope 3 is the next major Zope release and has been written from scratch based on the latest software design patterns and the experiences of Zope 2.

 Requirements